fluxninja/aperture/docs/content/tutorials/tutorials.md

 ## Integrations

 Aperture offers various integrations for control and automation.
-Let’s see what’s possible with Flow Control integration.
+We will explore use cases leveraging Flow Control integration.

 ### Flow Control